gl2n23/SEIR/ReadMe.txt

-Require 32GB RAM for running
+Require 32GB RAM for run

 Before Simulation:
 Download and install Ollama from https://ollama.com/